 The track “Man Law” with Styles P sees the 2 talking about counting your blessings over an orchestral boom bap beat while the song “You & I” is a dedication to Ace’s wife with some smooth guitar passages.
 After the “Gotta Go” skit, we go into the song “Sunken Place”.
 Here, Ace talks about being raised in the ghetto over some drums & a faint vocal sample.
 The track “Corporal Punishment” with eLZhi takes a jab at the industry over an eerie beat & after the “Landlord of the Flies” skit, we go into the song “Count ‘Em Up”.
 Here, Ace link’s up with Lil’ Fame tell the story of a raid that occurred in their neighborhood & the one sample on here where a bunch of kids are saying “1, 2, 3, 4, 5” is just flawless.

 The track “American Me” talks about the current state of the United States over a soulful boom bap beat & after “The Cutting Room” skit, the song “God Bodies” is a continuation of the conscious themes of the previous joint over a druggy beat.
 The track “Wanna Be” with Marlon Craft talks about copycats over a chilled out boom bap beat while the song “3” is a perfect eMC reunion over a flute-heavy instrumental.
-Then before things finish off with the “Mom’s Talk” skit, the final song “The Fight Song” with Pharoahe Monch pretty much speaks for itself over a grimy instrumental with some angelic choir vocals.
+Then before things finish off with the “Mom’s Talk” skit, the final song “The Fight Song” with Pharoahe Monch describes life with multiple sclerosis over a grimy instrumental with some angelic choir vocals.

 I’ve been waiting on this for a little over a year now & the end result is one of the best albums Masta Ace has ever made.
 He‘s always been one of the most underrated lyricists in the history of the culture & even this deep in his career, he continues to prove that as Marco Polo’s production suits his storytelling near perfectly.